uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 2.1

-Cut the sash cords to the bottom sash, prise off internal staff bead – this enables you to remove the bottom sash.
+Cut the sash cords to the bottom sash, and prise off the internal staff bead – this enables you to remove the bottom sash.

 2.2

-Cut the sash cords to the top sash, prise off the centre parting bead and the top sash can then be removed.
+Cut the sash cords to the top sash, and prise off the centre parting bead.
+The top sash can then be removed.

 2.3